 National Galleries of Scotland is also in discussion with the City of Edinburgh Council and Edinburgh and Lothians Greenspace Trust about the planting of additional trees in other locations in the city.

-The main Gallery shop and The Scottish Café & Restaurant will also temporarily close until spring 2019.
-Alternative facilities – including a souvenir shop inside the Gallery and the shop on Princes Street will be available as normal - as well as a new Espresso café opening at the Scottish National Gallery entrance on the Mound in early 2019.
+The main Gallery shop and The Scottish Café & Restaurant will also temporarily close until August 2019.
+Alternative facilities – including a souvenir shop inside the Gallery and the shop on Princes Street will be available as normal - as well as a new Espresso café opening at the Scottish National Gallery entrance on the Mound in 2019.

 Also due to start in this phase is the installation of a much larger lift and stairwell at the south end of the Scottish National Gallery, which will connect with the new gallery spaces and radically improve the way the whole building is accessed by visitors.
 While construction work continues on the stairwell, there will be some temporary disruption with no lift access to some rooms where we show 18th, 19th and early 20th Century Art, including Scottish Art, Impressionism and Post-Impressionism.